Palamore/CustomFileTransport/README.md

 Directory should be placed at
 "C:\CustomFileTransport"

+Protoc / Python
-Protoc needs to be Installed.
+needs to be Installed.